reab5555/Alzheimer-Prediction/README.md

     ```

 ### Description of Scripts

-- **device_check.py**: This script checks whether CUDA is available on the system and prints the device being used.

 - **data_preprocessing.py**: This script loads the data from a CSV file, separates features and target, scales numerical features, and resamples the data to address class imbalance.